Digital Speech Recognition Systems in an Anatomical Pathology Practice

 • Auto-Texts Creation

-• When dictating, punctuation never needs to be spoken out loud.
+• True or False: When dictating, punctuation never needs to be spoken out loud.
 The system will always pick up on where punctuation should be.

 • Advantages and Limitations of Speech Recognition Technology